 The 'ssh_exchange_identification: Connection closed by remote host' error means the SSH daemon on the remote server abruptly terminated the connection before the identification and authentication process could begin.
 This happens at the protocol level, before your credentials are even evaluated, indicating either a server-side policy enforcement, resource constraint, or daemon malfunction.
-The connection is severed during the initial TCP handshake or early SSH protocol phase.
+The connection is severed during the initial TCP handshake or early SSH protocol phase, so it is not an authentication problem — your key or password is never reached.

 Run your SSH command with maximum verbosity to see exactly where the connection is failing: